 We were interested to see that many of the visitors to our booth were looking for something new, and curious to see what iSpring brought to the table.
 We were quite happy to show and describe the following points which separate iSpring from the rest:

 - the quality of the output (crystal-clear support of all PowerPoint effects on any device)

 - the simplicity of the authoring interface (despite the high-powered capabilities)

 - the stability of the software (smooth functionality)

-Another distinct pleasure of the conference was the company of Mark Simon, professional independent e-Learning consultant.
+Another distinct pleasure of the conference was the company of Mark Simon, a professional independent eLearning consultant.
 With a Master’s Degree in Instructional Design from UMass Boston (and still a member of the faculty there in the Instructional Design program), Mark brings over 20 years of experience to the table in design, development, and delivery.
 He was of invaluable assistance in comparing iSpring with our main competitors, Adobe and Articulate.
-Also, he delivered several extremely informative demos at the conference under the general title "How to use PowerPoint to move away from PowerPoint."
+Also, he delivered several extremely informative demos at the conference under the general title “How to use PowerPoint to move away from PowerPoint.”